BedrockStreaming/Babitch/README.md

 *Note : select default values to all questions.*

-You can now access to the API doc at `http://localhost:8888/api/doc`.
+You can now access the API doc at `http://localhost:8888/api/doc`.

 ## Tests